 The town resides in the middle of Coron Bay on the island’s northern end.
 It’s an excellent spot for snorkeling or scuba diving because there are usually schools of fish swimming around in the water.

 You can choose from various activities to keep busy during your trip, such as hiking in Port Barton.
 Hiking in Port Barton is excellent.
 The most accessible hike is up Mount Mantalinga, and it’s a short 2-hour round trip hike.
 Another way is to explore the caves in El Nido.

 Waterfalls around Port Barton

-Bioluminescence in Port Barton
+WHERE TO STAY in Port Barton

 Undoubtedly, it will not be difficult for you to find accommodation to your liking in Port Barton.
 But, in any case, due to the growing popularity of this place, it is worth deciding the issue of accommodation in advance.

 PORT BARTON VISITING TIPS

 The best time to visit is from November to May.